Smidgens/unity-bt/README.md

 # 🎯 Goal

-* Provide lean runtime engine for Behaviour Trees that is agnostic of implementation specifics or serialization schemes.
+* Provide a lean runtime engine for BTs.
-* Provide optional low-level utilities for implementing commonly used patterns for serialization, editor GUI, or runtime debugging.

 <br/>